Musk's Undisclosed Starlink Costs Undercut Profitability Claims

 Right now, Starlink has 5,600 active satellites deployed, but plans to add tens of thousands more to reduce transmission times and boost its internet capabilities around the world.
 Once fully deployed, the network aims to rival telecom providers that use larger and higher orbit satellites that hover over one location.

 Unlike with cell service providers, Starlink can’t strategically pinpoint areas that need greater capacity by adding static towers.
-It has to keep adding more satellites to its system, said space researcher Caleb Henry of Quilty Analytics.
+It has to keep adding more satellites to its system, said space researcher Caleb Henry of advisory firm Quilty Space, previously known as Quilty Analytics.

 “It’s like trying to raise the sea level.
 It’s spread all over and the only way to increase the amount is to spread it out everywhere,” Henry said.